Proportion of English COVID-19 contacts traced remains near record lows

 The scheme reported that around 60% of contacts of positive cases were reached in the latest week.
 That is the same proportion it has reached each week for the last month, and far short of an 80% target.

-The scheme, branded NHS Test and Trace, was hit by big computer problems in October, the Guardian reported.
-The health ministry did not immediately respond to a request for comment on the report.
+The NHS Test and Trace scheme was hit by big computer problems in October, the Guardian newspaper reported.
+The health department said a miscalculation occurred in the processing of a very small proportion of records, which had now been corrected.

+“We continue to work tirelessly to make the service quicker and more effective every day,” a health department spokesman said.

 There were 141,804 people transferred to the contact tracing system between Oct 29 and Nov 4, and 85% of positive cases were reached and asked to provide information about their contacts, a record number of cases and up from 82.7% reported for the previous week.